maximqaxd/The-Simpsons-Hit-and-Run/README.md

 Finally download the [latest release](https://github.com/ZenoArrows/The-Simpsons-Hit-and-Run/releases) of this port and copy it to your console.
 On the Switch you simply put the `.nro` file into the same folder as the game data (`sdmc:/switch/simpsons`), on the Vita you can copy the `.vpk` file anywhere and install it using [VitaShell](https://github.com/TheOfficialFloW/VitaShell).

+On the PS Vita this game also requires that you have `libshacccg.suprx` installed on your console.
+This will be installed during the installation of [VitaDB](https://vitadb.rinnegatamante.it/#/info/877), but can also be installed separately using [ShaRKBR33D](https://vitadb.rinnegatamante.it/#/info/997).

 # Multi-Language support

 The PAL version supports multiple languages and will use the language that matches the system language of your console.
 If your console is set to a language that is not supported a menu will be shown giving you the option to choose between the supported languages.